 Many times throughout my career as a podiatrist I've had patients come to me with toenails that have turned black.
 Most often a black toenail is simply the result of nail trauma.
 The nail turned black because the person's a runner or a skier and they wore shoes or boots that were just too tight.
 Or they loved to tinker with their car and they dropped a tire iron on their toe.
 Sometimes kicking a solid object too hard can also cause a blackened nail to arise.

 But sometimes a black toenail can be the sign of toenail fungus or even worse, melanoma.
 That's why it's so important to see a Seattle podiatrist if you notice your toenail is black or turning black.

-A black nail can be a sign of onychomycosis or fungal nails.
-In Seattle, our feet are covered in socks and shoes or boots most of the year.
+A black nail can be a sign of onychomycosis or fungal toenails.
+In Seattle, our feet are covered in socks, shoes or boots most of the year.
 And many of us wear cotton socks that keep our feet slightly damp.
 This is the perfect environment for toenail fungus to thrive.

 Some of us are more prone to nail fungus due to our genetics.
 Runners and other active people also are at greater risk due to repetitive pressure on the nail bed which causes it to lift slightly allowing the fungus in where it can set up shop.

 Fungal nails can be difficult to treat particularly if it's been a longstanding problem and the nail has thickened or the patient is immunocompromised.
 It's best to get this condition treated as early as possible to ensure the best chance of success.